ShaoyiLu/Deformable-GCN/README.md

 ## Summary

 This project offers a clean and modular implementation of Deformable Graph Convolutional Networks, with a focus on understanding their behavior on heterophilic datasets.
-By combining smoothed positional embeddings with dynamic attention over latent graphs, the model adapts effectively to non-homophilic structures—something traditional GCNs often struggle with.
+By combining smoothed positional embeddings with dynamic attention over latent graphs, the model adapts effectively to non-homophilic structures that are something that traditional GCNs often struggle with.